 Much as we believe that we are most productive in our little silos, the fundamental fact remains that humans are social animals.

 By denying the opportunity to collaborate and cross-pollinate ideas, businesses contribute to their own speedy demise.

-Simply put, silos are divisions within organizations that isolate departments from departments, teams from teams, and eventually even people from people.
+Simply put, organizational silos are divisions within businesses that isolate departments from departments, teams from teams, and eventually even people from people.

-Silos are fueled by internal competition, blame shifting, poor communication structures, and — most of all — “reward and punishment” systems that elevate individual achievement over shared success.
+Organizational silos are fueled by internal competition, blame-shifting, poor communication structures, and — most of all — “reward and punishment” systems that elevate individual achievement over shared success.

 The catch is that none of the departments of a company can exist separately, at least not for long.

-Not just that, but silos substantially damage worker satisfaction, which is major factor is a company’s long-term financial success.
+Additionally, organizational silos substantially damage worker satisfaction, which is a major factor in a company’s long-term financial success.